-13.7....INSPECTION
+13.7...INSPECTION

-Inspection shall be made by an agent of the Board during development to ensure compliance with the approved plan and that control measures are properly installed or performed and maintained.
+Inspections shall be made by an agent of the Board during development to ensure compliance with the approved plan and that control measures are properly installed or performed and maintained.
 The costs of such review shall be borne by the applicant.

-13.8....OTHER REQUIRED PERMITS
+13.8...OTHER REQUIRED PERMITS

-In addition to local approval, the following may be required.
-RSA 485-A:17 requires a permit from the New Hampshire Department of Environmental Services for any person proposing to significantly alter the characteristic of the terrain, in such a manner as to impede natural runoff or create an unnatural runoff.
-Regulations require this permit for any project involving more than 100,000 contiguous square feet of disturbance or if such activity occurs in or on the border of the surface waters of the State.
+In addition to local approval, RSA 485-A:17 requires a permit from the New Hampshire Department of Environmental Services for any person proposing to significantly alter the characteristic of the terrain, in such a manner as to impede natural runoff or create an unnatural runoff.
+Regulations require this permit for projects that disturb more than 100,000 square feet of contiguous area, or more than 50,000 square feet if any portion of the disturbance is within the protected shoreland.